Information professional

-An information professional or information specialist is someone who collects, records, organises, stores, preserves, retrieves, and disseminates printed or digital information.
+The term information professional or information specialist refers to professionals responsible for the collection, documentation, organization, storage, preservation, retrieval, and dissemination of printed and digital information.
 The service delivered to the client is known as an information service.

-The versatile term "information professional" is used to describe similar and sometimes overlapping professions, such as librarians, archivists, information managers, information systems specialists, information scientists, records managers, and information consultants, but terminology differs among sources and organisations.
-Information professionals work in a variety of private, public, and academic institutions, or independently.
+The term "information professional" is a versatile one, used to describe similar and sometimes overlapping professions, such as librarians, archivists, information managers, information systems specialists, information scientists, records managers, and information consultants.
+However, terminology differs among sources and organisations.
+Information professionals are employed in a variety of private, public, and academic institutions, as well as independently.

 Skills

 Since the term information professional is broad, the skills required for this profession are also varied.
 A Gartner report in 2011 pointed out that "Professional roles focused on information management will be different to that of established IT roles.
 An 'information professional' will not be one type of role or skill set, but will in fact have a number of specializations".
 Thus, an information professional can possess a variety of different skills, depending on the sector in which the person is employed.

 Some essential cross-sector skills are: